The Team

 More

 Katie has over 15 years of experience working in local nonprofits, including in the areas of basic needs and homelessness.
 She has a bachelor’s degree in nonprofit leadership and an associate’s degree in early childhood education.
 She is currently attending Michigan State University to obtain her master’s degree in Strategic Communications with a focus on organizational leadership.
+She is also a proud member of the Grand Rapids Pride Center board.

 In her spare time, Katie enjoys being out in nature—either on the beach, hiking through the woods, or camping.
-She loves exploring Michigan’s beautiful scenery with her blended family and their dog, and she has a special fondness for the Upper Peninsula.
+She loves exploring Michigan’s beautiful scenery with her blended family and their dogs, and she has a special fondness for the Upper Peninsula.

 Less